tjfentie/GAME-Resource-Test/docs/support.md

     </p>

     <ul>
-      <li>Provides 1:1 support for individuals with physical disabilities to find the right gaming setup using a range of assistive technologies.</li>
+      <li>Provides 1:1 support for individuals with physical disabilities to find the right gaming setup using a range of assistive technologies.
+Conducts in-home or remote assessments to trial and configure gaming equipment.</li>
-      <li>Known for expertise in eye-gaze systems, custom controller setups, and environmental control integration.</li>
+      <li>Creates and manages a fantastic website of adaptive gaming reaources called <a href="https://gameaccess.info/">GameAccess</a></li>
-      <li>Conducts in-home or remote assessments to trial and configure gaming equipment.</li>
+      <li>StarGaze project involves the assessment and support of people in intensive care due to a traumatic injury or illness which results in them having very urgent, severe and complex physical challenges.</li>
       <li>Shares publicly available resources and case studies that demonstrate real-world adaptive gaming solutions.</li>
-      <li>Strong focus on improving quality of life through gaming, communication, and independence.</li>
+      <li>Collaborate directly with hardware and software developers</li>
     </ul>
   </div>
 </div>